-However, combining multiple techniques such as checking for common files and analyzing meta tags increases your chances of making an accurate determination significantly.
+However, combining multiple techniques such as checking for common files and analyzing meta tags significantly increases your chances of making an accurate determination.
 With this knowledge under your belt, you’re ready to move forward and tackle more advanced aspects like identifying various WordPress plugins used on a given site!

 Imagine yourself as a detective, equipped with your magnifying glass and notebook, ready to uncover the secrets hidden within a WordPress website.
 Your mission is to identify the plugins that power its functionality and possibly expose security vulnerabilities.

 As you step into this digital realm, let us explore some techniques for detecting those elusive plugins.